CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

 Overview

 CodeTaste instances are mined from real, large-scale refactoring commits.
-For each instance, we synthesize a detailed refactoring task (Instructed Track) and an underspecified focus-area variant (Open Track), discover OpenGrep static rules that capture the refactoring intent, and build a reproducible execution environment to run the repository test suite, static analysis checks, and agent inference.
+For each instance, we synthesize a detailed refactoring task (Instructed Track) and an underspecified focus-area variant (Open Track), discover OpenGrep static analysis rules that capture the refactoring intent, and build a reproducible execution environment to run the repository test suite, static analysis checks, and agent inference.

 CodeTaste at a glance